OTRF/Security-Datasets/small_datasets/windows/discovery/account_discovery_T1087/domain_users/empire_net_user_domain.md

 # Empire Net User

-An adversary can enumerate all users that belong to the domain via the net.exe utility
+An adversary can enumerate all users that belong to a domain via the net.exe utility

 ## Technique(s) ID